HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 The last unexplained part of the program is `#include <iostream>`. `#include` is often called "the include directive" (where "directive" is a word that means "an order" or "a command").

 Using certain features in a program requires using certain `#include` directives at the top.
-For example, using `std::cout` to print requires using `#include <iostream>`.
+For example, using `std::cout` requires `#include <iostream>`.

 `iostream` is the name of a file that comes with your compiler.
-What `#include` does is pasting the entire contents of the file you give it in place of itself during compilation.
+What `#include` does is pasting the entire contents of the file in place of itself during compilation.
 The contents of `iostream` describe to the compiler what `std::cout` is and allow you to use it.

-There are many different files that you can include (those files are called **headers**), and the collection of them that comes with your compiler is called **the standard library**.
-Things that come from the standard library normally have `std::` in their names to indicate that.
+There are many different files that you can include (those files are called **headers**), and the collection of them (and of some other things) that comes with your compiler is called **the standard library**.
+Things that come from the standard library normally have `std::` in their names to indicate that fact.

 People can make their own libraries (non-standard ones, called "third-party libraries") to add features to C++ that it otherwise doesn't have (such as the ability to work with graphics, which you'll need if you want to make games).